acmesh-official/acme.sh/README.md

 5. pfsense with bash and curl
 6. openSUSE 13
 7. Alpine Linux (with bash, curl. https://github.com/Neilpang/le/issues/94)
+8. Archlinux

+If anyone want to test le on your system, you can simply run our test project: https://github.com/Neilpang/letest

 #Supported Mode
 1. Webroot mode